-Routine vaccines are available at no additional cost for students who have paid the Columbia Health and Related Services Fee (HRSF).
-For students who have not paid the HRSF, vaccines are still available for a fee.
+Most routine vaccines are available at no additional cost for students who have paid the Full-Time Columbia Health and Related Services Fee (CHRSF).
+For students who have not paid the Full-Time CHRSF, vaccines are still available for a fee.
 Visit the Service Fees page for pricing.

 What vaccines do you provide?

 Pre-matriculation MMR Vaccine or Blood Test at Columbia

 If you are unable to locate your immunization documentation, Medical Services offers the MMR vaccine and titer (blood) test.